philipmoniaga/hackathon2/README.md

 This program takes an input text file customers.txt and outputs a list of invitees.

-Ouput all customer within 100 km of Intercom's Dublin office.
+Ouput all customer within 100 km of Intercom's Dublin office in output.txt.

 Formula calculate distance- https://en.wikipedia.org/wiki/Great-circle_distance.